 Investing in any non-U.S. securities or related financial instruments mentioned in this communication may present certain risks.
 The securities of non-U.S. issuers may not be registered with, or be subject to the regulations of, the SEC in the United States.
 Information on such non-U.S. securities or related financial instruments may be limited.
 Non-U.S. companies may not subject to audit and reporting standards and regulatory requirements comparable to those in effect in the United States.
-The value of any investment or income from any securities or related derivative instruments denominated in a currency other than U.S. dollars is subject to exchange rate fluctuations that may have a positive or adverse effect on the value of or income from such securities or related derivative instruments.
+The value of any investment or income from any securities or related derivative instruments denominated in a currency other than U.S. dollars is subject to exchange rate fluctuations that may have a positive or related derivative instruments.